Visible Light Microscopy

 Leitz Dialux Polarising Microscope

+I have converted all my microscopes to LED illumination.
 When converting a microscope to LED illumination excess brightness can be a problem.
 LEDs are not lasers, but they can be very bright.
 Coloured or diffusing filters may help.
 A means of dimming is helpful.
-If dimming is not possible then a white LED power rating to replace a 15 watt incandescent lamp should be less than 1 watt, and preferably much less when using modern LEDs.
+If dimming is not possible then the white LED power rating should be less than 1 watt to replace a 15 watt incandescent lamp , and preferably much less when using modern LEDs.

 For example I have used a 2.7 volt, 20 mA, white LED with a 12 volt power supply.
-A (12 volt - 2.7 volt)/0.020 amp = 470 ohm resistor was needed in series to keep the current to less than 20 mA.
-I found that for general use this provided more than sufficient light.
-I have used bare LEDs recycled from old light bulbs, although some light bulbs package multiple LEDs with higher voltage ratings (4 x 2.7 = 11 volts).
-This will alter the required series resistance to about 56 ohms.
-The dimming voltage range also changes from 12-2.5 volts to 12-10 volts.
+A (12 volt - 2.7 volt)/0.02 amp = 470 ohm resistor was needed in series to keep the current to less than 20 mA.
+The maximum power was less than 0.06 watts.
+I found that for general use this provided more than sufficient light for bright-field work.
+For dark-field and polarised light work more brightness will be needed.

 Choosing a Microscope Camera